esper-io/dev-docs/docs/home/console.md

 ## Home

-Home provides useful at-a-glance information about the activity on your account.Esper ensures your business operations continue to run efficiently at all times.
+Home provides useful at-a-glance information about the activity on your endpoint.
+Esper ensures your business operations continue to run efficiently at all times.

 ![Esper console](./assets/GettingStarted/esper_console-home_screen.png)